+Your application must be complete at the point of submission.
 Once your application has been submitted, the process will play out via mail and/or fax.
 Occasionally the HKID will communicate with you via email.
 Processing time is usually 6-8 weeks but can be considerably longer in more complex cases.
 It is rare that a case, unless it is an Inter-company transferee type, will be approved without some element of a dialogue whereby the HKID will raise questions and requests for further information.
 These subsequent submissions are usually required within 14 days, although the HKID are quite flexible, proving you with sufficient time to respond.
 Careful consideration should be given to these requests; they can provide very real clues as to the attitude the HKID are adopting to the case.
 Remember, the challenge is to ensure that the Approvability Test is very properly addressed so the materials you submit in response to the request of the HKID should carry forward your substantive argument for approval.
 Once approved, the HKID will write to you with a notice as to the positive outcome and invite you to complete the approval formalities.

 If your case is denied, you can elect to start the appeal process with a formal request for Reconsideration.
-If you are a visitor seeking to change your status, the HKID will usually afford you an extension to your current period of stay during the Reconsideration process.
+If you are a visitor seeking to change your status, the HKID will not afford you an extension to your current period of stay during the Reconsideration process.
 See the section on Appeals.

-Mainland Talents & Professionals Wannana
+Fire-Submission Checklist Mainland Talents & Professionals Application form ID990A (employee) and ID990B (employer).
 Recent photograph affixed to the form and your Mainland Resident ID Card.
-Copy passport details page and current visa/period of stay if presently r in Hong Kong.
-Copy up-to-date CV & Letter of Consent of your Mainland working uni t or other authority Photocopy of all graduation certificates/proof of academic qualificatio ons.
+Copy passport details page and current visa/period of stay if presently in Hong Kong.
+Copy up-to-date CV & Letter of Consent of your Mainland working unit or other authority Photocopy of all graduation certificates/proof of academic qualifications.
 Copies of prior employment references and testimonials.
-1 Copy Letter of Engagement or Contract of Employment detailing inform post, emolument and term. mation about the Copy Business Registration Certificate.
+Copy Letter of Engagement or Contract of Employment detailing information about the post, emolument and term.
+Copy Business Registration Certificate.
 Copy of latest audited financial report and/or management accounts.
-Copy latest profits tax return to the Commissioner for Inland Revenue .
-4 Copy of the most recent Annual Return filed with the Registrar of Com along with Companies FORM D1 (Notification of First Secretary and Di D2 (Notification of Changes of Secretary and Directors) if applicable, a of Allotments). rectors) and FORM Detailed letter introducing the company and its business.
-Company Brochure (and/or "Company Profile "), sales publications, pr similar promotional type materials, which verify the business type of t General Proofs of Business - for example, trading documentation, ship voices, contracts, agency and distribution agreements etc. pping documents, in- Office tenancy agreement copy.
-If there is a substantial overseas parent company the following docum submitted to assist in the credibility establishment process: Certificate the parent company, its audited financial statement and the parent cobrochure (which will often suffice instead of Hong Kong corporate baction.) e of Incorporation of ompany profile or HONGKONG Discussion
+Copy latest profits tax return to the Commissioner for Inland Revenue.
+Copy of the most recent Annual Return filed with the Registrar of Companies (FORM NAR1), along with Companies Registry FORM ND2A (Notification of Changes of Secretary and Directors) if applicable and FORM NSC1 (Return of Allotments).
+Detailed letter introducing the company and its business.
+Company Brochure (and/or "Company Profile "), sales publications, press articles and any similar promotional type materials, which verify the business type of the company.
+General Proofs of Business - for example, trading documentation, shipping documents, invoices, contracts, agency and distribution agreements etc. Office tenancy agreement copy.
+If there is a substantial overseas parent company the following documents could also be submitted to assist in the credibility establishment process: Certificate of Incorporation of the parent company, its audited financial statement and the parent company profile or brochure (which will often suffice instead of Hong Kong corporate background information.)
+7/18 HONGKONG VIBA HANDISION Discussion www.hongkongvisahandbook.com